Jacqueline-Esbri/Mission-to-Mars/README.md

 ## Overview

 The purpose of this assignment was to create a web scraping project about the Mission to Mars.
 Various tools were needed to extract information from active websites.
 For a successful scrape, Chrome Developer was used to identify the HTML components attached to the desired data.
-BeautifulSoup and Splinter was used to automated  the scrape.
-Mongo, a NoSQL database, was used to store the data.
-A web application, using Flask, was created to display it.
+BeautifulSoup and Splinter was used to automate the scrape, and MongoDB (a NoSQL database) to store the data.
+To display it, a web application using Flask was created.

 The web application was built using a combination of HTML and CSS.
-Once built, a Python script was written using BeautifulSoup and Splinter to extract data needed for the analysis.
+Once built, a Python script was written using BeautifulSoup and Splinter to extract the data needed for the analysis.

 A button was added to execute the scraping code and update the pages to display the newest data.
-Bootstrap components were also used to customize and polish the web app created to showcase the project.
+Bootstrap components were also used to customize and polish the web application created to showcase the project.

 The final process for the web-scraping project required the creation of three technical analysis: